shansfolder/Kiezzer/README.md

 Our app is especially designed for those "Kiezzers".
 We will provide real-time data for nearby pubs------including girls percentage, average age, temperature, humidity------at the specifc moment whenever user searchs.

-Its cool and useful as well!
+Its cool and useful at the same time!
 Check it out!

 Folder Struture: